 To obtain a high-level understanding of what constitutes a Key Performance Indicator (KPI), we first have to look at the so-called "anatomy" of a KPI (pictured below).
 This article is intended to inform you about the difference between a Key Metric and a Key Performance Indicator (KPI) and their relationship to each other.

 What are KPIs?

 To know if you are helping your organization achieve success, you need to measure how your website is contributing.
 KPIs are great for reporting to management on performance and ROI (Return on Investment) of your website.
 Key Performance Indicators (KPIs) are a group of indicators (Key Metrics) that help organizations assess progress to strategic objectives.

 What are Key Metrics?

 All Analytics data can be identified as metrics.
-Key Metrics however, are the actual numbers and actions on your website that truly matter to reach your strategic objectives.
+Key Metrics, however, are the actual numbers and actions on your website that truly matter to reach your strategic objectives.
 Key Metrics are the tactical initiatives you and your web team identify for your website.
-These are the types of visitor actions that are helping your organization reach their overall objectives, whether that is lead generation, digital engagement, or customer satisfaction.
-Examples of Key Metrics could be a newsletter sign up or a form completion, but the point is to identify if those actions truly matter for your organization.
+These are the types of visitor actions that are helping your organization reach its overall objectives, whether that is lead generation, digital engagement, or customer satisfaction.
+Examples of Key Metrics could be a newsletter sign up or form completion, but the point is to identify if those actions truly matter for your organization.